gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 ## The Conversion

 It's time to make our plugin type-safe by adding Typescript.
-Let's challenge ourselves to not change the public-facing API whatsoever to make developers (who may use our plugin and *ourselves!*) lives' easier.
+Let's challenge ourselves to not change the public-facing API whatsoever to make developers (who may use our plugin - not to mention *ourselves!*) lives' easier.

 We'll be doing the rest of the work in our local plugin, so let's change into our plugin directory: